EliteWise/daily-medium-bot/README.md

 # daily-medium-bot

-Discord Bot to get a relevant or random article of the Medium platform every day, by defining a category of your choice
+Discord Bot to get a specific article of the Medium platform at any time, by selecting a category

 ## Installation